bhisaac/5eFP/5eFP-SRD.md

 ### Rituals

 Certain spells have a special tag: ritual.
 Such a spell can be cast following the normal rules for spellcasting, or the spell can be cast as a ritual.
-The ritual version of a spell takes 10 minutes longer to cast than normal.
+The ritual version of a spell can only be cast outside of a combat encounter and generally takes longer to cast than normal.
 It also doesn’t expend a spell slot, which means the ritual version of a spell can’t be cast at a higher level.

 To cast a spell as a ritual, a spellcaster must have a feature that grants the ability to do so.
 The cleric and the druid, for example, have such a feature.
 The caster must also have the spell prepared or on his or her list of spells known, unless the character’s ritual feature specifies otherwise, as the wizard’s does.

-Casting a Spell

-When a character casts any spell, the same basic rules are followed, regardless of the character’s class or the spell’s effects.

-Each spell description begins with a block of information, including the spell’s name, level, school of magic, casting time, range, components, and duration.
-The rest of a spell entry describes the spell’s effect.

 ## Casting a Spell